-Chapter 3 introduced you to the basics of remote operation and provided a few simple examples using a Series 200 computer as the GP-IB controller.
+Chapter 3 introduced you to the basics of remote operation and provided a few simple examples using a Series 200/300 computer as the GP-IB controller.
 This chapter contains all the information required to control your power supply remotely and discusses in greater detail how each of the commands can be implemented.
-The material covered is intended for any controller capable of using the GP-IB interface functions mentioned in Interface Function, on this page.
+The material covered is intended for any controller capable of using the GP-IB interface functions mentioned in Interface Functions on page 63.